This section provides information on how to use Lando for local development with WordPress sites on Pantheon.

 This command downloads the current stable release of WordPress and unpacks it in your current working directory.
 This step isn’t necessary if you started with a Git or Pantheon repository instead of the current working directory.

-Click next after choosing your preferred language and click let’s go on the following screen.
+Click Next after choosing your preferred language, and then click let’s go on the following screen.

 wordpressand Database Host is

-You can find your site’s login details simply by typing
+You can find your site’s login details by typing

 lando info in your terminal.

 Using Lando with Pantheon provides a few key advantages:

 It closely mimics Pantheon’s tech stacks and environments for your local environment, getting you as close to a one-to-one development setup as possible.

 The recipe also installs Terminus (if you don’t already have it installed), Pantheon’s powerful web server management CLI.

 The ability to push and pull changes directly into Lando from any of your Pantheon environments.